As of January 1, 2024, the minimum wage in Michigan is $10.33 per hour.

 (For more information, see Nolo's article Tips, Tip Pooling, and Tip Credits.)

 In Michigan, eligible employees must receive overtime if they work more than 40 hours in a week.
 Not every type of job is eligible for overtime, however.
-To learn more, see Nolo’s article Overtime Pay: Your Rights as an Employee and contact the Michigan Department of Licensing and Regulatory Affairs, Wage & Hour Division.
+To learn more, see Nolo's article Overtime Pay: Your Rights as an Employee and contact the Michigan Department of Labor and Economic Opportunity, Wage & Hour Division.

 Michigan does not require employers to provide lunch or rest breaks.
 However, you are entitled to be paid if you have to do any work during a break (for example, if you have to cover the phones while you eat lunch).
 And, generally, you are entitled to be paid for any short breaks (five to 20 minutes) your employer provides; this time is considered part of your workday.

-To learn more about wage and hour laws in Michigan, contact the state Department of Licensing and Regulatory Affairs, Wage & Hour Division.
+To learn more about wage and hour laws in Michigan, contact the state Department of Labor and Economic Opportunity, Wage & Hour Division.

 Wage and hour laws set the basic standards for pay and time worked—covering issues like minimum wage, tips, overtime, meal and rest breaks, what counts as time worked, when you must be paid, things your employer must pay for, and so on.